MPL Blog

 Added Pro Tip: Play against stronger opponents and learn from them

 The statement writes itself.
-You don’t gain much by playing against weaker opponents back to back.
+You don’t gain much by playing against weaker opponents back-to-back.
 If you wish to up your skills, you should play against people whose chess game is immensely more potent.

 Leave a Comment